 - If both parents are unfit, the child could be placed in foster care or adopted by another party.

 Being declared unfit as a parent can have severe consequences and should not be taken lightly.
 If you are facing accusations of being unfit, you may want to consider contacting a law office as soon as possible.

 How Can an Unfit Parent Regain Child Custody?

 Although a child's right to safety is more important than the parental relationship, parental rights are fundamental and constitutionally protected.
 Any disruption to parental rights is taken seriously.

 In a child protective services case, a parent will undergo an evaluation and will be told what they need to do to regain custody.
-These may be difficult changes and it can be difficult to navigate the CPS system.
+Regaining parental rights is much more difficult than regaining custody.
+Loss of custody or parental rights is difficult, and it can be difficult to navigate the CPS system.
 Sometimes cases flounder.
-An attorney can provide invaluable assistance, ensuring that requirements are reasonable and the parent isn't ignored.
+An attorney can provide invaluable assistance by ensuring that CPS requirements are reasonable and the parent's input isn't ignored.

 Dealing with an Unfit Parent?
 Get Legal Help from an Attorney

-Whether you're facing accusations of being an unfit parent, or you are trying to protect your child from an unfit parent, the best thing to do is to turn to an experienced family law attorney for help.
+A family law attorney can provide helpful legal advice to guide you through the legal process of regaining child custody.
+Whether you're facing accusations of being an unfit parent or trying to protect your child from an unfit parent, the best thing to do is to turn to an experienced family law attorney for help.